The Fall River Adult Basic Education Program

 - Small classes, offering a positive learning environment with supportive instructors

 - 5 levels of instruction, both day and evening

-- Instruction in reading, writing, math and GED test preparation
+- Instruction in reading, writing, math and High School Equivalency Test preparation

 - Individual goal-setting and assessment of progress